marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - Create a feature for handling deleted terragrunt folder using git diff commands
 - Create a feature for handling migrated terragrunt directories using git diff commands / tf state pull
 - Allow GRAPH_SCAN to be toggled on a PR-level without having to change via Terraform module/CodeBuild console

+## Workflow:
+create workaround for gh workflow not able to run docker cmds within container
+    - create tf module conditional for creating the common_codebuild_image and skip building image within module
+    - create a former gh job that creates the docker image and outputs an artifact for inputting into tf module